What is the purpose of a dental x-ray and what does it show?

 In all our centres we carry out panoramic dental x-rays.
 If you would like to find out which Impress centres have other radiodiagnostic tests available, please contact us.
 We can also advise you on other dental procedures prior to your orthodontic treatment.

-To start orthodontic treatment or for any other queries, please contact us by booking an appointment through our website, by phone or WhatsApp on +44 20 3808 1072 or by writing to us at uk@smile2impress.com.
+To start orthodontic treatment or for any other queries, please contact us by booking an appointment through our website, by phone or WhatsApp at +44 20 3808 1072.

 We hope to see you soon!